softwarefactory-project/DLRN/doc/source/installation.rst

 * ``target`` is the distribution to use for building the packages (``centos`` or ``fedora``).

+* ``project_name`` name of the project for which DLRN is building RPMs.
+  This name is used to render various templates (emails, web pages).

 * ``smtpserver`` is the address of the mail server for sending out notification emails.
 If this is empty no emails will be sent out.
 If you are running DLRN